 Create multiple pin designs for each product or blog post.
 Change up the colors, fonts, titles, images, and/or format of the pin.
 You can even try different sizes (but make sure it’s always longer than it is wide).

-Share one pin to half of your tribes, and then share a different graphic (linked to the same product or post) to the other half.
+Share one pin to half of your Communities, and then share a different graphic (linked to the same product or post) to the other half.

 You can see which perform the best, and focus on sharing those to your personal and group boards.